taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "Fine!
 Starve yourself, and see what good that does for anyone!"*

-Min turns angrily to the bubble's edge, then hesitates, gritting her teeth.
-She quickly turns and leaves a small, bulging pouch by Asoka's boots, then huffily exits.
+Min turns to the bubble's edge, about to leave, then hesitates, gritting her teeth.
+She quickly turns and places a small, bulging pouch in Asoka's hammock, gives Asoka an angry look, then huffily exits.

 ### Page 4

+The sun is setting.
+Asoka is sitting up in their hammock and drinking from the cloth water canteen that had been hanging by their hammock.
+Asoka is so weak that Iri must help hold up the canteen, which is getting empty.
+Asoka's face veil is crumpled in Asoka's lap.

+Iri: *"You'll have to get out of bed, at least for more water...you keep crying away all of your moisture..."*

+Asoka: *"What's the point?
+I came all this way, and I failed.
+It was a mistake to leave Green Haven Clarksville..."*

+Asoka has had their fill of water.
+Their stomach rumbles loudly, and Iri looks worried.

+Iri: *"Soka, pleeeaaase will you eat something?
+I think Min left you a snack..."*

+Iri reachers over to the pouch that Min left in the hammock and pulls out a [Ungurahua](https://youtu.be/baWFekERwsw) fruit, which looks like a rather large and plump, dark purple-black grape.
+Asoka stares at it, unable to fathom what to do with it.

+Asoka: *"Maybe there's leftovers at the Central Hearth..."*

+Another scratch at Asoka's sleeping bubble.
+Asoka and Iri exchange a glance, then Asoka sighs.

+Asoka: *"Fine, I'll get up."*

+Asoka ties back their hair and swings their legs out of the hammock, face veil gripped in one hand.
+Iri hands Asoka their head scarf and jacket while yelling in the direction of the inquisitive scratch.

+Iri: **"Um momento!"**

+*translation: "Just a minute!"*